lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This section gives some scenarios of the compression mechanism for IPv6/UDP.
 The goal is to illustrate the behavior of SCHC.

-The most common case using the mechanisms defined in this document will be a LPWAN Dev that embeds some applications running over CoAP.
+The mechanisms defined in this document can be applied to an LPWAN Dev that embeds some applications running over CoAP.
 In this example, three flows are considered.
 The first flow is for the device management based on CoAP using Link Local IPv6 addresses and UDP ports 123 and 124 for Dev and App, respectively.
 The second flow will be a CoAP server for measurements done by the Dev (using ports 5683) and Global IPv6 Address prefixes alpha::IID/64 to beta::1/64.
 The last flow is for legacy applications using different ports numbers, the destination IPv6 address prefix is gamma::1/64.